 A transition between scenes that matches the end of the action from a previous scene to the beginning of the action in the next.
 For example, a woman plunges a knife tip down to an intruder, that matches to a chef stabbing a piece of meat on his cutting board.

 A sequence of shots showing a character or characters completing several actions over time.
+Get the complete guide on how to write a montage here.

 Moment of silence.